Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 Whale Beach is another picturesque strip of sand in the Northern Beaches region, located just south of Palm Beach.

 Like many other beaches in Sydney, Whale Beach also has a rock pool.
-The Whale Beach Rock Pool is 25 metres long and is located at the southern end of the beach.
+The Whale Beach Rock Pool is 25 metres long and located at the beach’s southern end.

 3. Freshwater Beach